Kulak: Dekulakization

+Propaganda image with Lenin quote: "Kulaks are the most brutal, the most tough, the most wild exploiters, that more than one time in history of other countries have restored the power of landowners, kings, priests and capitalists."

 In July 1929, official Soviet policy continued to state that the kulaks should not be terrorized and should be enlisted into the collective farms, but Stalin disagreed: "Now we have the opportunity to carry out a resolute offensive against the kulaks, break their resistance, eliminate them as a class and replace their production with the production of kolkhozes and sovkhozes."
 A decree by the Central Committee of the All-Union Communist Party (Bolsheviks) on 5 January 1930 was titled "On the pace of collectivization and state assistance to collective-farm construction."
 The official goal of "kulak liquidation" came without precise instructions, and encouraged local leaders to take radical action, which resulted in physical elimination.
 The campaign to "liquidate the kulaks as a class" constituted the main part of Stalin's social engineering policies in the early 1930s.
 Andrei Suslov argues that the seizure of peasants' property led directly to the destruction of an entire social group, that of the peasant‐owners.

 On 30 January 1930, the Politburo approved the dissolving of the kulaks as a class.
-Three categories of kulaks were distinguished: kulaks who were supposed to be sent to the Gulags, kulaks who were supposed to be relocated to distant provinces, such as the north Urals and Kazakhstan, kulaks who were supposed to be sent to other areas within their home provinces.
+Three categories of kulaks were distinguished: kulaks who were supposed to be sent to the Gulags, kulaks who were supposed to be relocated to distant provinces, such as the north Urals and Kazakhstan, and kulaks who were supposed to be sent to other areas within their home provinces.
 The peasantry were required to relinquish their farm animals to government authorities.
 Many chose to slaughter their livestock rather than give them up to collective farms.
 In the first two months of 1930, peasants killed millions of cattle, horses, pigs, sheep and goats, with the meat and hides being consumed and bartered.
 For instance, the Soviet Party Congress reported in 1934 that 26.6 million head of cattle and 63.4 million sheep had been lost.
 In response to the widespread slaughter, the Sovnarkom issued decrees to prosecute "the malicious slaughtering of livestock" (хищнический убой скота).
 Stalin ordered severe measures to end kulak resistance.
 In 1930, he declared: "In order to oust the kulaks' as a class, the resistance of this class must be smashed in open battle and it must be deprived of the productive sources of its existence and development. ...
 That is a turn towards the policy of eliminating the kulaks as a class."